The /t/BES community (this blog’s official community) exists for two main reasons:

 It’s been countlessly proven that a large chunk of social media profile growth is through rigorous, continuous, and non-stop engagement.
 Consistency is vital to build and keep followers, but unfortunately it’s also extremely hard to pull off because it consumes a lot, and I mean A LOT of time (and sometimes our sanity.)
 But you know what has unlimited time and doesn’t deal with human emotions?
 Automation.
 Our community has its own RSS feed that’s connected via our free IFTTT account, and essentially runs the bulk of our social media on auto-pilot.
 Every community post that receives a score of +3 votes is automatically shared on our Twitter profile along other social media channels!
 It sure saves us a heck of a lot of time that we can better spend on other important tasks that can’t be automated.

 Let’s face it, times have changed.
 In fact, we recently outlined how modern social media is kicking your (and our) blog’s ass.
 Spoiler alert: The traditional concept of blogging (and content creation) has been left in the dust, and unfortunately, it’s likely not coming back.
 At least not in the way it used to be.
 But we’re fighting back by setting out to prove our own point that our community is a key addition that will better our blog, while increasing our productivity and helping us save precious time.
-The amount of time it takes for us to manage the /t/BES community is peanuts compared to all the necessary things involving the blog.
 And it’s actually quite fun and refreshing interacting with awesome like-minded people!

 I’m assuming you’re reading because you run a blog, vlog, website, or podcast.
 So ask yourself, is everything going as initially planned?
 If you’re like 98%+ of content creators, the answer is probably a quiet and tepid “not really”.
 And that’s completely normal.
 It’s supposed to be hard.